Hazard Paint Removal

-TMI Coatings completed partial interior recoating, complete exterior abrasive blast and recoating of 1,500,000 gallon legged elevated water tank.
+For the City of Richfield, MNTMI Coatings completed interior recoating, complete exterior abrasive blast and recoating of 1,500,000 gallon legged elevated water tank.
 Containment system with bonnet, full ground cover and dust collector attached per SSPC level 2, Method A.

 Structural repairs/modifications were done.

 The size and scope of the project was complex, as it was necessary to maintain City operations and telecommunications services for the duration of the project.
 With minimal space for TMI’s equipment – including a full-containment structure, and temporary equipment to keep telecommunications services operating, the project was further impacted by the tower’s proximity to Penn Avenue, a major thoroughfare.
 Project coordination was maintained with Hennepin County with regard to traffic controls, and Xcel Energy respective to overhead powerlines in order to complete the project.
 Finally, TMI had to allow continual access for Fire Station No.2.

 This was achieved by TMI’s installation of temporary fencing around the immediate work zone and their working with the carrier’s, and fire department to establish a working corridor on the south side of the fire station, and establishing a lay-down area on the southeast side.
 Jersey barriers placed on the west side of the work zone provided pedestrian traffic control and allowed for the staging of additional TMI equipment.